UKradioastro/UKRAA_PicoMuon/README.md

 Using PuTTY (https://www.putty.org/)

-1. In Host Name (or IP address), type the host name of your RPi that you wrote down earlier... and select open.
+1. In Host Name (or IP address), type the host name of your RPi that you wrote down earlier... and select **Open**

 ![img_15](images/RPi_imager_15.PNG)